PegasusMKD/Integrated-Systems-Homework/ReadMe.md

 ## Bugs

- - [ ] No Movie Genre functionality
+ - [X] No Movie Genre functionality
- - [ ] Add "Include" extension to the base GetById and GetAll calls so we can fetch all needed relationships
+ - [X] Add "Include" extension to the base GetById and GetAll calls so we can fetch all needed relationships
+     - Decided to just implement custom methods in the custom repositories where needed with an include
- - [ ] Add custom DTOs for create and update - *In Progress*
+ - [X] Add custom DTOs for create and update
+ - [X] Change DTOs to receive only IDs of the relations
- - [ ] Call SaveChanges after creations and updates - *In Progress*
+ - [X] Call SaveChanges after creations and updates
+ - [X] Check Delete methods for SaveChanges calls
- - [ ] Manually set relations through fetch (rather than through DTO mapping) so context can keep track
+ - [X] Manually set relations through fetch (rather than through DTO mapping) so context can keep track
- - [ ] Change DTOs to receive only IDs of the relations
- - [ ] Swap "OrderNumber" to an int instead of string
+ - [X] Swap "OrderNumber" to an int instead of string
- - [ ] Swap over from "auto-generated" identity guid to "manually" setting guid (using Guid.NewGuid()) and see whether that makes the code behaviour "more predictable"
+ - [X] Swap over from "auto-generated" identity guid to "manually" setting guid (using Guid.NewGuid()) and see whether that makes the code behaviour "more predictable"

 ## Requirements